Open-Source-Studio-at-ITP/Syllabus/README.md

   * Blog post reflections:
     * Name: [Post Title](https://posturl.com)
 ### Assignment (Due Sept 25)
   * Create an open source dataset and contribute to an existing repository (like our Corpora "sandbox" or Corpora directly!) or create a new one.
-(More to come about this)
+[Full Instructions](data-assignment.md).

 ## Week 3: Code of Conduct / Community, Sept 18
 ### Guest Speaker